Mater Group: History

-In 1953, eastern Australia's first ‘Eye bank’ opened at the Mater.
+In 1953, eastern Australia's first eye bank opened at the Mater.
 In 1954, Mater established Queensland's first Neurological Department.

 In 1960, the Mater Mothers' Hospital was officially opened, accommodating for 140 mothers.
 In 1967 blood transfusions were performed on a baby in utero for the first time in Queensland.

 In 1987 Mater Children's Hospital established Queensland's first paediatric sleep unit.
 In 1988 the Brisbane Mater Health Service was the official health provider for Brisbane's Expo 88.

-In 1989 the Mater Private Priority Emergency Centre was opened – the first in any Queensland hospital.
+In 1989 the Mater Private Priority Emergency Centre was opened, the first in any Queensland hospital.

 In 1998, the Mater Children's Private Hospital opens becoming Australia's first private paediatric facility.
 On 14 April 1999, the Mater Private Hospital in Gladstone officially opened.

-In 2000, Mater Private Hospital – Redland is officially opened.

-In 2006, Mater Health Services becomes the first institution to win a Queensland Greats award.
+In 2000, then Mater Private Hospital in Redland opened.
+In 2006, Mater Health Services becomes the first institution to win a Queensland Greats Awards.
 In 2008, the new Mater Mothers' Hospitals opened on the South Brisbane campus.

-In 2010, Mater Private Hospital Brisbane has become the first private hospital in Queensland to launch an automatic notification system for tissue donation.
+In 2010, Mater Private Hospital Brisbane became the first private hospital in Queensland to launch an automatic notification system for tissue donation.

-In 2014, Mater Children's Hospital closed after 83 years service, replaced by the new Lady Cilento Children's Hospital.
+In 2014, Mater Children's Hospital closed after 83 years replaced by the new Lady Cilento Children's Hospital.
 Mater Children's Private Brisbane is still operational.

-In mid-2014, Mater Health Services joined with 7 other organisations to form the Brisbane Diamantina Health Partners, with the aim to work collaboratively to improve health outcomes through the integration of research, education and clinical delivery.
+In mid-2014, Mater Health Services joined with seven other organisations to form the Brisbane Diamantina Health Partners, with the aim to work collaboratively to improve health outcomes through the integration of research, education and clinical delivery.